XLSForm/xlsform.github.io/xlsform-standard.md

 |               |   pizza_toppings     |  pepperoni     |  Pepperoni      |
 |               |   pizza_toppings     |  sausage       |  Sausage        |

-On your mobile phone, you will see a new text box question for 'other' appear after the pizza topping question.
-See below.

-[add picture of this on mobile phone]

 **Caveat**

-When you export data using this 'or_other' option, in the 'pizza_toppings' column, you will see a value ‘other’.
-A separate column will have the answer for the questions in which the user selected ‘other'.
-This makes data analysis more cumbersome, so we do not recommend the 'or_other' construct for large scale data collection efforts.
-See the 'Relevant' section below for an alternative method more appropriate for large scale projects.
+When you export data using this **or_other** option, in the **pizza_toppings** column, you will see a value **other**.
+A separate column will have the answer for the questions in which the user selected **other**.
+This makes data analysis more cumbersome, so we do not recommend the **or_other** construct for large scale data collection efforts.
+See the **Skip Logic** section below for an alternative method more appropriate for large scale projects.

 #### Metadata
 XLSForm has a number of data type options available for meta data collection: